tonyb486/law-scripts/README.md

 This script will add a yellow exhibit stamp to a PDF file in the top-left corner.
 The exhibit stamp contains the title (*e.g.*, Exhibit A), and room for the case title and the case number below it.
 As with any shell invocation, enter arguments in quotes if they contain spaces.

 Dependencies: Python (3.x), PyPDF2, Reportlab.

+## depo2html.py

+`Usage: depo2html.py  [ASCII Deposition File] [HTML Output File]`

+This is a (somewhat sloppy) script that attempts to reformat an ASCII deposition file into a more easily readable HTML file.
+It's just a quick and dirty set of regular expressions, so your mileage may vary, but I find it much easier to read in this format than the original formatting.

+Dependencies: Python (3.x).